Trying To Prevent Patients Leaving Against Medical Advice (AMA)

-It’s safe to say that all addiction treatment centers in Florida deal with their share of patients leaving against medical advice (AMA).
+It’s safe to say that most, if not all, addiction treatment centers in Florida and throughout the nation deal with patients leaving against medical advice (AMA) at some point.
 It’s a problem when a patient wants to leave to sign themselves out of treatment prematurely, but certain things can help when it comes to retaining patients.
 After all, the goal is to help patients successfully complete treatment.
 In order to achieve this, the number of people leaving AMA must drop.
-So, many treatment centers in Florida are introducing new treatments and tactics to make clients want to stay.
+So, many treatment centers in Florida have introduced new treatments and tactics to make clients want to stay.

 Why Someone Leaves Against Medical Advice

-There are a number of reasons that people AMA, here are some of them:
+There are a number of reasons that people leave treatment AMA.
+Here are some of the most common:

 - They didn’t want to be in rehab in the first place.
 They may have been convinced to go to rehab by friends and family members, and now that they are there, they want to leave.
-Unfortunately, these types of clients cannot be forced to stay and have a very high chance of relapse even if they complete the program.
+Unfortunately, these types of patients cannot be forced to stay and have a very high chance of relapse even if they were to complete the program.
 However, it is possible for people to not want to come into treatment but then arrive and start to work on themselves.
 Some people are unable to give themselves the time to do this though and opt to leave as soon as they can, which is often AMA.

-- They have an emotionally charged incident.
-As people detox, sober up, and face emotions that have been stifling with drugs and alcohol, emotions can go awry.
+- They act on their emotions.
+As people detox, sober up, and face emotions that have been suppressed with drugs and alcohol, emotions can go awry.
 Despite the efforts of doctors, nurses, and technicians, some people decide to leave and nothing can be done to stop them.

 - They can’t stand detoxing.
-Despite efforts to make detox as comfortable and safe as possible, some people find the idea so overwhelming that once they begin to feel themselves detoxing, they feel the need to leave and get immediate relief – by turning right back to the drugs.
+Despite efforts to make detox as comfortable and safe as possible, some people find the idea overwhelming.
+Once they begin to experience drug withdrawals, they feel the need to leave and get immediate relief – by turning right back to the drugs.

 - They don’t like the facility and think rehab is a waste of time.
 Some people will insist they can sober up on their own, despite previous failed efforts to do so.
 Chances are they will fail again, and a full stay in rehab is inevitable if they ever want to achieve sobriety.

 While it is inevitable for some people to leave AMA, the best and most reputable treatment centers work to prevent this from happening as much as possible.
 This is done by continuing to come up with new ways to keep patients from leaving before they are ready to do so.
 The staff is trained to deal with people who are in crisis and want to leave, and luckily many times they are able to convince the patient to stay.
 And, if a patient seems like they are a high risk of leaving AMA, a staff member might shadow them until everything calms down.

-New techniques are always being introduced in treatment as added benefits to rehab and to add more appeal for people to stay.
+New techniques are always being introduced in treatment as added benefits to inpatient treatment.
+These are also designed to add more appeal for people to stay.
 Additionally, each client is given a unique treatment plan to make their stay as appropriate for their needs as possible.
 When treatment is catered to the individual’s own specific needs and circumstances, they have a better chance at completing the program.

 Ideally, there would be no clients leaving AMA, but the most that addiction treatment centers in Florida can do is to treat each patient as a unique case.
-The goal is to make them see that their stay at rehab is worthwhile.
-Going to rehab saves many lives, so risking leaving AMA is never worth it.
+The goal is to make them see that their treatment stay is worthwhile.
+Going to rehab saves many lives, so taking the risk to leave AMA is never worth it.